How to Design a Locker Room (Step-by-Step Guide)

 April 13, 2026

 Designing a locker room is not only about fitting in as many lockers as possible.
 A good layout needs to work for the people using it, the belongings they need to store and the way they move through the space every day.
 When the design is right, the room feels organised, practical and easy to maintain.
 When it is rushed, even a room with good products can become cramped, cluttered and awkward to use.
+If you want the wider overview first, start with our main guide to locker room design, then use this article as the practical planning framework.

 This guide explains how to design a locker room step by step, helping you create a space that is practical, efficient and suited to the site.